OptMA-VLC/pyblocks/docs/tutorials/tutorial_1_string_transform.md

       "from": "string_source::output",
       "to": "string_transform::input"
     }
-  ]
+  ],
+  "commands": [...]
 }
 ```

-Each block has the two mandatory fields `distribution_id` and `instance_id`, that correspond to the IDs discussed preivously.
+Each block has the two mandatory fields `distribution_id` and `instance_id`, that correspond
+to the IDs discussed preivously.

 Each connection has the `from` and `to` fields.
 These specify the output port of the origin
 block and the input port of the destination block.
-The values of these fields use the *port selector* syntax, in the form:
+The values of these fields use the
+*port selector* syntax, in the form:

 `block_instance_id::port_id`

 The ID of input and output ports are determined by the block implementation.
+Specifying
-Specifying a port that the block has not
+a port that the block has not declared will result in an error when the simulator tries
-declared will result in an error when the simulator tries to build the simulation.
+to build the simulation.

 #### A Note About Cyclical Connections